jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

   =============== 1 passed in X.YZs =======================

 --------------------------------------------------------------------------------------------
-how to open the test file in the editor from the terminal
+how to open the test file in the editor from the terminal on Windows without WSL
 --------------------------------------------------------------------------------------------

 * I hold ``ctrl`` on the keyboard and click on ``tests/test_magic.py`` to place the cursor in the :ref:`editor<2 editors>` of the `Integrated Development Environment (IDE)`_, then I change :ref:`False<test_what_is_false>` to :ref:`True<test_what_is_true>` on line 7